By Matt Stefano

 “We just came back with a lot of character,” said Thunderbirds head coach John Parco.
 “This group is determined and they wanted to keep playing hockey.
 Working hard to play hockey this year was just too early to stop.”

 Wednesday night also marked the first time ever that the Thunderbirds got to have a game 7 on home ice.

 “It was a really, really good feeling,” continued Parco.
 “I’m more happy for the fans.
 They got to see a good hockey game.
 Our boys really gave everything they had.”

-The Thunderbirds will now move on to the NOJHL’s West Division final series against the Rayside Balfour Canadians, who finished three points ahead of them in the West Division standings.
+The Thunderbirds, who eliminated the Eagles in 7 games, will now move on to the NOJHL’s West Division final series to take on the Rayside Balfour Canadians, a team that finished three points ahead of them in the West Division standings.

 “We don’t have a lot of time, we go there Friday,” concluded Parco.
 “We’ve played them enough times all year and we know what kind of team they are.
 We’ll meet on Thursday to talk about Rayside and come up with some strategies.”

 Thunderbirds forward Nick Smith was named the Subway first star of the game, scoring once and setting up another in Wednesday night’s victory.

 “It was crazy,” said Smith.
 “The guys showed so much character in the room.
 It was phenomenal to win this game after being down 3-games-to-1 in the series.”

 Smith’s goal at the 12:41 mark of the third period, broke a 2-2 tie, and also gave the Thunderbirds their first lead of the game.